 - Clustering: A clustering problem is where the machine identify the inherent groupings in the data, such as grouping customers according to visits in the shop.

 - Association: An association problem is where we can find the relation between two events or items, such as people buying item A also tends to buy B.

-The reinforcement learning method is all about taking suitable action to maximize reward in a particular situation.
+- Reinforcement Learning The reinforcement learning method is all about taking suitable action to maximize reward in a particular situation.
 It is supervised by various machines to take the best possible path to solve the problem in a specific situation.
 The difference between reinforcement learning and supervised learning is that in supervised learning the data has a key of the correct answer which it uses to find the answer but in reinforcement, the agent decides what to do perform the given task.
 For example, while traveling from one place to another we always consider the shortest and best part possible to reach the destination.
 Some main points in reinforcement learning:

 - Input: The input should be from the initial stage where the model actually starts.

 - Output: There are multiple outputs to any problem.